 The courses I teach and my research interests are a constant source of inspiration.
 I am involved in the design and implementation of many introductory courses required for our biology and molecular biology majors.
 My intermediate and advances courses focus on the cellular and molecular aspects of genetics, genomics, gene expression, DNA repair, embryology, and recombinant DNA techniques.

 I am a strong proponent of scientific information literacy, an essential skill for success in all areas of the biological sciences.
-We introduce our students to scientific information literacy during the introductory courses and have scaffolded various assignments throughout our curriculum for the specific purpose of building these skills in intermediate and advanced course.
+We introduce our students to scientific information literacy during the introductory courses and have scaffolded various assignments throughout our curriculum for the specific purpose of building these skills in intermediate and advanced courses.
 Students must apply the skills in their advanced classes and senior Capstone research experience.

 I currently serve as program directory for the Molecular Biology program.
 I also serve as Chair of the Medical Professions Advisory Committee (MedPAC), a group of faculty advisors from numerous departments that support students who are serious about pursing a career in the health professions (physician, physician assistant, physician therapist, dentist, optometrist, veterinarian, etc.).